 Approximately 10 days after the accident, and before any lawsuit was filed, Uber settled its liability exposure with the pedestrian’s husband and daughter for a yet an undisclosed amount.
 The NTSB is still investigating.

-If you were injured as a pedestrian, or someone you love was killed, no matter whether a driven or a driverless car was involved, contact us at the Blumenshine Law Group for a free consultation.
-We are glad to listen and provide our input.
+If you were injured as a pedestrian, or someone you love was killed, no matter whether a driven or a driverless car was involved, contact the Blumenshine Law Group at (312)766-1000 or email at [email protected] for a free consultation.
+We are glad to listen and determine if you have a case.